ShivSahu2001/Django_tutorial/setup.md

  <!--if there is a change in URL everytime we have to change the URL here  -->
  <!-- {% url 'showMarksPage' student.studentId %} by this way we don't have to change url everytime 'showMarksPage' here name field in urls.py -->

+ Abstract User class --> is used for taking inbuilt fields of Django and your custom fields

+ Abstract Base class --> is used for making all the fields new not according inbuilt Django fields but it has fields like username and password